google/exposure-notifications-android/doc/enexpress-analytics-faq.md

 ### Do individual users opt in to analytics in ENX?

 Users will need to [opt in](https://support.google.com/android/answer/10162607) to analytics in ENX in the minted app.
 They control whether to contribute their data.
 They can also opt-out at any time they want to.

+### Where can I find more information?

+We have a [paper](ENPA.pdf) that provides the technical details of the implemented protcol.